bus710/edgex-on-raspberry-pi/20_install_packages.md

 ## 2.1 Hostname and Timezone

-The RPI has its hostname as "ubuntu", which is fine as long as there are only one machine has the name.
-However, as a developer runs more RPIs, there are more chances to make mistakes if all the RPIs have same name.
+The RPI has its hostname as "ubuntu", which is fine if there is only one machine has that name.
+However, as we run more RPIs, there are more chances to make mistakes if all the RPIs have a same host name.
 To change the name (but pick a editor you like):
 ```sh
 # Login to the RPI via ssh
 $ sudo vi /etc/hostname